 (especially prasinophytes in the order Mamiellales)

-Order strains (in the U.S.) from the Provasoli-Guillard National Center for Culture of Marine Phytoplankton
+Order strains (in the U.S.) from the Provasoli-Guillard National Center for Marine Algae and Microbiota

 - Micromonas RCC299, the strain sequenced for the genome project as rendered axenic and deposited by Worden lab (CCMP2709)